Introduction

 actually creates artifacts of processes that reflect the selections made by the programmer

-of its platform, but as one of the core games written during prototype development,
+but as one of the core games written during prototype development, it also influenced

 Another feature linking hardware with logic flow that is revealed by block program